Christmas Movies: Our Short List

 Christmas movies are the perfect way to enjoy some quiet time at home.
 Choose a holiday film, grab the remote, and don’t forget the popcorn!
+Please note that this post was written during a Covid lockdown

-Four Christmas movies to make you smile, even in lockdown
+Four Christmas movies to make you smile

 A famous Christmas song says, “There’s No Place Like Home for the Holidays;” and while that may be true, with a new Covid lockdown in the Netherlands announced a few days ago, many of us are feeling a bit bored and “cooped up.” (=feeling confined in a small space)